diogenesofweb/blog/articles/sveltekit_change_lang_attribute.md

 </main>
 ```

-All `.svelte` files in routes directory should include
+All `.svelte` files in routes directory should include.

 ```html
 <script context="module">